IdentityServer/IdentityServer4/docs/endpoints/introspection.rst

 The introspection endpoint is an implementation of `RFC 7662 <https://tools.ietf.org/html/rfc7662>`_.

 It can be used to validate reference tokens (or JWTs if the consumer does not have support for appropriate JWT or cryptographic libraries).
-The introspection endpoint requires authentication using a scope name and scope secret.
+The introspection endpoint requires authentication - since the client of an introspection endpoint is an API, you configure the secret on the ``ApiResource``.

 Example
 ^^^^^^^